BigYorlde/scripts/README.md

-# python-scripts
+# Scripts
-Learning basics of python
+Bash and python scripts